IB MIDDLE YEARS PROGRAMME

 -

 What additional languages are offered at CIS?In elementary and middle/high School students study Arabic.
 This is compulsory for all students in the UAE per the Ministry of Education.
-Arabic is offered right through till Grade 9 and is branched into Arabic A (native speakers) and Arabic B (non- native) levels.
-From grade 10 and onwards, Arabic is only compulsory for students with passports from Arabic-speaking nations.
+Arabic is offered right through Grade 9 and is branched into Arabic A (native speakers) and Arabic B (non- native) levels.
+From grade 10 and onwards, Arabic is only compulsory for students with passports from Arab nations.
 CIS also offers either French or Spanish to students Grade 2 and above.
 In grade 2, students take one semester of Spanish and one of French.
 Then in grade 3, they choose one language to study (French or Spanish) for the whole academic year and onwards.
 Beginning in grade 11, students can study their own native language or another language apart from Spanish or French through a self-taught programme.

 -